-U.S. Treasury program for electronically issuing payments to individuals without checking or savings accounts.
-Payments are transferred to a beneficiary's Direct Express-issued Debit MasterCard[®].
+U.S. Treasury program that issues payments to individuals without checking or savings accounts; payments are transferred to a beneficiary's Direct Express-issued Debit MasterCard®.

 Earnings

 Income from work performed for another person or company, or from self-employment.
 Does not include investments, interest income, etc.